 Explore ancient cities along the Silk Road in one week:

 - Overnight in Tashkent, the capital

-- 2 days in Bukhara was once a large commercial hub on the Great Silk Road and a center of learning renowned throughout the Islamic world
+- 2 days in Bukhara was once a large commercial hub on the Great Silk Road and a centre of learning renowned throughout the Islamic world

-- Overnight in Khiva, an ancient trading center on the Silk Road and the capital of Khive Khanate.
-You’ll also visit Urgench as a stopover for Khiva.
+- Overnight in Khiva, an ancient trading centre on the Silk Road and the capital of Khiva Khanate.
+You’ll also visit Urgench as a stopover for Khiva

 Extend your trip with the stops in these destinations: